ansible/ansible/docs/docsite/rst/user_guide/become.rst

 run, Ansible will attempt to change ownership of the module file using :command:`chown` for systems which support doing so as an unprivileged user.

-If the :command:`chown` fails, Ansible will then check the value of the configuration setting ``ansible_common_remote_group``.
+New in Ansible 2.10, if the :command:`chown` fails, Ansible will then check the value of the configuration setting ``ansible_common_remote_group``.
 Many systems will allow a given user to change the group ownership of a file to a group the user is in.
 As a result, if the second unprivileged user (the ``become_user``) has a UNIX group in common with the user Ansible is connected as (the ``remote_user``), and if ``ansible_common_remote_group`` is defined to be that group, Ansible can try to change the group ownership of the module file to that group by using :command:`chgrp`, thereby likely making it readable to the ``become_user``.

 At this point, if ``ansible_common_remote_group`` was defined and a :command:`chgrp` was attempted and returned successfully, Ansible assumes (but,